ArthurPV/config-vim/README.md

 ## Installation

-To start enter the following command on your terminal.
+To start, enter the following command on your terminal:

 ```
 git clone https://github.com/ArthurPV/config-vim.git ~/
 ```

-After doing that access the folder with the following command.
+Then, access the folder with the following command:
 ```bash
 cd
 cd vim-config